-Current tax is recognised at the rate of 35% on the taxable income for the year from the Company's marina business activity, excluding that arising from the sale of long-term super-yacht berths.
-During the years ended 31 December 2016 and 2015, the Company did not conclude any such sale.
+Current tax is recognised at the rate of 35% on the taxable income for the year from the Company's marina business activity, excluding that arising from the sale of long-term superyacht berths.
+During the years ended 31 December 2017 and 2016, the Company did not conclude any such sale.
 Similarly, deferred tax charges and credits relate only to the marina business activity.

-2016 2015
+2017 2016

 Group and Company €000 €000

-Deferred tax expense Change in recognised unrelieved tax losses and unabsorbed capital allowances (378) (262)
+Deferred tax expense Change in recognised unrelieved tax losses and

-anabsorbed capital anowanees (378) (262)
+unabsorbed capital allowances (357) (378)

-Income tax expense (378) (262)
+Income tax expense (357) ==== (378)